syncfusion-content/flutter-docs/Flutter/maps/zoom-pan.md

 ## Customizing min and max zoom level

-You can able to set the min and max zoom level of the map layer by setting the value to `MapZoomPanBehavior.minZoomLevel` and `MapZoomPanBehavior.maxZoomLevel`properties.
+You can set the min and max zoom level of the map layer by setting the value to `MapZoomPanBehavior.minZoomLevel` and `MapZoomPanBehavior.maxZoomLevel`properties.
 The minimum and maximum zooming levels can be restricted using these properties respectively.
 The default values of `MapZoomPanBehavior.minZoomLevel` and `MapZoomPanBehavior.maxZoomLevel` are 0 and 15 respectively.

-However, for [MapTileLayer.maxZoomLevel] may slightly vary depends on the providers.
+However, for [MapTileLayer], [MapZoomPanBehavior.maxZoomLevel] may slightly vary depends on the providers.
 Kindly check the respective official website of the map tile providers to know about the maximum zoom level it supports.

 {% tabs %}
 {% highlight Dart %}